 "The Mandalorian" Episode 7 Review

 Let's get right to it.
-Baby Yoda is a kinky sexist.
+Baby Yoda is a sadistic little sexist.

 Courtesy of Lucasfilm

-Now if you got off as good as I did from that scene, it's time for a reflective and satisfying smoke break.
+And if just thinking about that scene was as good for you as it was for me, it's time for a reflective and satisfying smoke break.
 Luckily, Storm Troopers (or more specifically, Scout Troopers) brought the vape.

 Anyway, it's a great episode and probably my favorite so far.
 9/10.